 It’s because the leader of the Eagles has flown.

-I want to play a song to honor Glenn in the quiz.
+I want to play a song to honor Glenn Frey in the quiz.

 We’re in the Quiz now!
-Or were you planning to interrupt the case, a la “a word from our sponsors”, with “Desperado”?
+Or were you planning to interrupt the case, a la “a word from our sponsor”, with “Desperado”?

 I’m using my announcements to honor Glenn Frey!
-I found a bunch of great videos on youtube.
-There’s one of him on David Letterman in the ’80’s doing “Desperado”.
+I found a bunch of great videos on Youtube.
+Here’s one of him doing “Desperado” in concert.